-What are my greatest strengths and biggest weaknesses?
+What are my greatest strengths relevant to the position available?

 • How many locations and where are they located?

-• How big is it, is it a public company?
+• How large is the company?
+Is it a public company?

-• What is its history, when did it start-up, who is the CEO etc.?
+• What is its history, when did the company start, who is the CEO, etc.?

-• Have there been any recent changes, new developments?
+• Have there been any recent changes or new developments?

-Most medium to large-sized organizations publish information about themselves.
-You can access this information easily in a number of ways:
+Most medium to large-sized organizations will publish information about themselves.
+Access this information quickly in some ways:

 • Companies and business directories

-• Websites, which can be located by searching either by industry or company name
+• Websites – locate by searching either by industry or company name

 • Network with people in the industry